 Like add-on accounts, the carve-out approach does nothing by itself to ameliorate Social Security's financial problems.
-However, most carve-out plans reduce trust fund expenses through a decrease in the current program benefit using one of the mechanisms described earlier in this report.
-The goal is for workers to make up some or all of their losses resulting from the decrease in the current program benefit through individual account investment earnings higher than the target rate.
+However, most carve-out proposals reduce trust fund expenses through a decrease in the current program benefit using one of the mechanisms described earlier in this report.
+The theory behind the proposals is for workers to make up some or all of their losses resulting from the decrease in the current program benefit through individual account investment earnings that average more than the target rate.
 If workers can make up the entire loss, the effect would be that benefits comparable to those under the current program are financed without raising the payroll tax.
+However, investment earnings cannot be guaranteed, and even attempting to achieve some target rates on average-for example, three percentage points more than the rate of inflation-may require having riskier investments.
+Workers would be giving up the certainty of the current program and accepting additional investment and annuity conversion risk.